zx80/flask-simple-auth/docs/DOCUMENTATION.md

 ### Group Authorizations

 A group or role is identified as an integer or a string.
+There are three approaches to check for group membership:

+- use predefined group special values `NONE ANY ALL`.
+- associate a group membership function to each group name.
-The `user_in_group(user, group)` function is called to check whether the authenticated user belongs to a given group.
+- use the `user_in_group(user, group)` function to check whether the authenticated user belongs to a given group.

-Because this function is cached by default, the cache expiration must be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.
+Because these functions are cached by default, the cache expiration must be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.